Francode77/Unsupervised_HAR/README.md

 #### **A. Segmentation**

+**Step 1 - Tuning on labeled data**

-For data segmentation we use a seperate dataset with labeled movements.
+For splitting the timeseries into different segments we use a seperate dataset with labeled movements.
+We use the ruptures library to detect changepoints (signal shifts) on each of the signals.
 The challenge here is that these movements have only a small similarity to the unlabeled data, which was obtained from live usage.

-By running the file 'segmentation_labeled.ipynb' we start creating segments (frames) from the *labeled* timeseries data by detecting so-called changepoints.
+By running the file `segmentation_labeled.ipynb` we can create segments (frames) from the *labeled* timeseries data by detecting so-called changepoints in the signals.
 For this I use the ruptures library.

 To determine the sensitivity of this detection on the *unlabeled data*, we empirically apply different treshold settings for different (sets of) signals in the *labeled data*.